CIS565-Fall-2014/Project3-Pathtracer/README.md

 - Overview write up and performance impact:

-This one is the easiest one and we just defines more keys in keyCallback function.
-When the key is pressed, I just clear the screen and redo the path trace based on the new camera's position.
+This one is the easiest one and I just defines more keys in keyCallback function.
+When the key is pressed, renderer will clear the screen and redo the path trace based on the new camera's position.
 See more detail in the video link.

 - Accelerate the feature: NULL